 - Bikes have more cultural cache: In the past few weeks, the bicycle has taken on a much greater meaning.
 They represent freedom; the world outside the home; autonomy.
 For me personally (and, I’m already a daily bike commuter) biking reminds me of a time when I used to use my imagination more.
 So if you need me, I’ll be at my new “bar”:

 - Live demos, classes, or Q&As: Staff at one of our clients is running virtual bike classes with topics ranging from Commuting 101 to Fix-a-Flat to Bike Buying and Anatomy to more.
 Anecdotally, attendees tend to be folks who have never participated in bike events before, a good indication that this disruption in routine is bringing folks out of the woodwork.
 Another client is hosting a Q&A session with a panel of “Bicycle Champions” that anyone in their work network can join.
 In terms of platforms, we’ve found that Zoom and Facebook Live work well.
 And generally we opt for the split screen of instructor webcam and presentation slides.
+For more ideas of how to pull off virtual programming, check out our Online Bike Forum with Facebook’s bike program managers.

 - Special newsletters: We’ve been sending “special editions” to employees at our clients to encourage riding right now.
 Content ranges, but includes everything we mentioned above and then some: Guides to buying indoor trainers, how to ride safely during the pandemic, to a video of Stephen Colbert changing a bike tube in his garage.